Peter Hotez: Neglected tropical diseases

-From 2000 to 2011, Hotez served as Professor and Chair of the Department of Microbiology and Tropical Medicine (renamed in 2005 as the Department of Microbiology, Immunology, and Tropical Medicine) at the George Washington University.
+Beginning in 2000, Hotez served as Professor and Chair of the Department of Microbiology and Tropical Medicine at the George Washington University.
+The department was renamed as the Department of Microbiology, Immunology, and Tropical Medicine in 2005.
+He remained in that position until 2011.

-Following the World Health Organization's (WHO) Millennium Development Goals in 2000, Hotez, along with Drs.
-Alan Fenwick and David Molyneux, led a global effort to rename diseases then being termed simply "other diseases," as "neglected tropical diseases" (NTDs), and promoting the use of therapeutic/preventive chemotherapy through a combination of drugs called the "rapid-impact package."
+Following the issuance of the World Health Organization (WHO) Millennium Development Goals in 2000, Hotez, along with Drs.
+Alan Fenwick and David Molyneux, led a global effort to rename diseases then being termed simply "other diseases", as "neglected tropical diseases" (NTDs), and promoting the use of therapeutic and preventive chemotherapy through a combination of drugs entitled the "rapid-impact package".

 Hotez has advocated for increased efforts to control NTDs since 2005 through publications and speaking engagements, helping to gain increased awareness resulting in a decrease of prevalence and disease burden in many areas.

 Hotez led the Sabin Vaccine Institute in Washington, D.C., as well as efforts to establish PLOS Neglected Tropical Diseases, the first online open access medical journal focused exclusively on neglected tropical diseases.